chaofengc/IQA-PyTorch/README.md

 | NR            | `cnniqa`, `dbcnn`, `hyperiqa` |
 | Aesthetic IQA | `nima`, `nima-vgg16-ava`      |

-Notes:
+**Important Notes:**
-- **Results of all retrained models are normalized to [0, 1] and change to higher better for convenience.**
+- Due to optimized training process, performance of some retrained approaches may be different with original paper.
-- Due to optimized training process, performance of some retrained approaches may be higher than original paper.
+- Results of all **retrained models by ours** are normalized to [0, 1] and change to higher better for convenience.
 - Results of KonIQ-10k, AVA are both tested with official split.
 - NIMA is only applicable to AVA dataset now.
 We use `inception_resnet_v2` for default `nima`.
 - MUSIQ is not included in the IAA benchmark because we do not have train/split information of the official model.